 Understanding electric shower performance

-So how exactly do cooler ambient water temperatures affect electric shower performance?
+So how exactly do cooler ambient water temperatures affect the performance of electric showers?
 Well, as you increase the showering temperature, water will take longer to pass over the heating elements to produce the desired temperature (think of an electric kettle here), causing a reduction in the flow rate of your electric shower.
 Simply put, the warmer you set your shower temperature, the slower the flow rate (and vice versa).

 If you are experiencing symptoms of your showering temperature being too cool it may be worth checking:

 This post aims to address some of the most common queries we receive during spells of cold weather.
 Remember, any service visit booked for non-product faults will not be covered under warranty.
 If you require more information on how seasonal changes can affect your shower, our experienced Technical and Customer Service team are on hand to help advise.
-Just visit our contact us page or give us a call - 02476 372 222.
+Just visit our contact us page or give us a call.